 Different versions of Yag are available on Steam, generally for test purposes.
 Those versions are called branches.

-To switch between versions, right click on the game, open properties, and go to the betas tab, where you can select the branch you want to use
+Very quickly: right click on the game, open properties, and go to the betas tab, where you can select the branch you want to use

 Here are the branches currently available: